 Even though getting a good night of sleep is hugely important for your health, you would be surprised by how many people struggle with drifting off at night.
+This is why supplements that ease anxiety and therefore help your sleeping routine, such as Nature’s Happiness, are so popular.
 There are several issues that can affect your ability to sleep well, but here are our top tips for getting better sleep.

 - Stick To a Regular Sleep Schedule

 If it works for babies, it can work for adults too, right?
 To improve your sleep, try to go to bed at a similar time each night as well as waking up at the same time every morning.
 This can help to “train” your brain and body to know when to fall asleep and wake up with more ease.

 Okay, there may be one or two other things you can reserve for your bed… but seriously, try to limit it to just sleeping and sex.
 Duvet days and movies in bed are fun on occasion, but if you spend all of your free time in your bed, you won’t naturally associate it with sleeping.

 Improving your surroundings is another great way to get better sleep.
 You can start by removing any distractions such as a television or other electronic devices.
 Store your phone further away than just your RJ's bedside tables from Melbourne as this can be too easily picked up and played on!

 Although think about how your environment is generally.
 The best thing for sleep promotion is somewhere relatively quiet, dark, and cool, with a comfy bed for you to sprawl on.